tylabs/dovehawk/INSTALL.md

 ## Maintenance

-For long term monitoring, if not disabling logs as above, use broctl to launch, rotate logs, and restart after crashes.
+For long term monitoring, if not disabling logs as above, use zeekctl to launch, rotate logs, and restart after crashes.